Easter in Poland: Traditions

 Some Polish Easter traditions reach back to earlier, pagan beliefs; some are fusions of pagan and adopted, Christian traditions.
 They include the Polish Easter basket (święconka), prepared on Holy Saturday, and Easter eggs (pisanki).
 During Easter, work, both occupational and domestic, is kept to a minimum.
 As Poland is predominantly Catholic, the Easter traditions are largely Catholic, though most religious minorities also observe their own customs associated with Easter.

 A week before Easter, on Palm Sunday, Easter palms are displayed.
 Traditionally, Easter celebrations begin on Easter Sunday with an Easter Vigil, followed by a rezurekcja (Resurrection) procession.
 Often sung during the procession are a number of religious songs relating to Easter.

 At home, people partake in an Easter breakfast, during which they gift and share eggs.
 The Easter table is decorated with Easter eggs and other symbols, such as a Lamb of God (a small figurine, often sculpted from edible substances such as sugar, bread, or butter), similar small figurines of chickens and rabbits (Easter Bunnies), and springtime flowers or twigs of plants such as buxus.
-Typical Easter foods include eggs, meats such as kiełbasa (sausage), soups such as żurek and barszcz, and cakes such as mazurek and babka.
+Typical Easter foods include eggs, meats such as kiełbasa (sausage), soups such as żurek and barszcz, and cakes such as mazurek and baba.

 The second day of Easter, Easter Monday, features its own customs, such as śmigus-dyngus, involving the spraying of other persons with water.
 There are also other games, many involving eggs, such as egg tapping.

 Polish Easter traditions, some varying regionally, include: